 As stated in the MIT Student Handbook, "the MIT program is centered on the exploration of how public education might meet the needs of the diverse groups of people who live in this democracy.
-The program examines what it means to base teacher education and public education on a multicultural, democratic, developmental perspective and how performance-based assessment can promote these values."
-To those ends, the program seeks to ensure experiences with, and information about, diverse populations, including students with disabilities, students with limited English proficiency, students from low income families, and students who live in urban and rural areas, through:
+The program examines what it means to base

-- 1. Seeking candidates from diverse socioeconomic and ethnic backgrounds. - 2.
-Requiring that candidates have experiences in public schools and, as much as possible, with diverse populations as conditions for admission to the program.
+1. Seeking candidates from diverse socioeconomic and ethnic backgrounds.

+2. Requiring that candidates have experiences in public schools and, as much as possible, with diverse populations as conditions for admission to the program.

 3. Placing all candidates for three-week practica in a rural, urban, and suburban school.
-These practica are shaped through the use of guided journals that direct candidates' attention and analyses to school cultures and communities and the impact and implications of diversity on students'
+These practica are shaped through the use of guided journals that direct candidates' attention and analyses to school cultures and communities and the impact and implications of diversity on students' school experiences.

-school experiences.

-4. Placing each candidate in an urban setting (usually in Tacoma or Clover

-Park) for one of her/his two student teaching placements.
+4. Placing each candidate in an urban setting (usually in Tacoma or Clover Park) for one of her/his two student teaching placements and in a setting diverse from the candidate's hackground in one of the student teaching placements.

-- 5. Seeking candidates for faculty positions who represent diverse populations. - 6.
-Encouraging candidates' explorations of their own cultural filters and biases, and the implications of those biases for children and adolescents, through text-based seminars and recursive written explorations.
+5. Seeking candidates for faculty positions who represent diverse populations.

+6. Encouraging candidates' explorations of their own cultural filters and biases, and the implications of those biases for children and adolescents, through text-hased seminars and recursive written explorations.

-- 7. Engaging candidates in community-based, funds of knowledge projects to increase understanding of the assets that families and communities have to offer public schools. - 8.
-Engaging candidates in campus-based workshops that explore appropriate pedagogies for a wide range of students. - 9.
-Requiring that each candidate complete an extensive data-based teaching and assessment project in each of two quarters of student teaching.
-These projects provide evidence that our teacher candidates can gather, assess, and make use of student voice and data to have a positive impact on student learning. - 10.
-Collaborating with local superintendents, principals, mentor teachers, and members of our Professional Educator Advisory Board to determine district and student needs as they relate to our program offerings.
+7. Engaging candidates in community-based, funds of knowledge projects to increase understanding of the assets that families and communities have to offer public schools.

+8. Engaging candidates in campus-based workshops that explore appropriate pedagogies for a wide range of students.

+9. Requiring that each candidate complete an extensive data-based teaching and assessment project in each of two quarters of student teaching.
+These projects provide evidence that our teacher candidates can gather, assess, and make use of student voice and data to have a positive impact on student learning.

+10. Collaborating with local superintendents, principals, mentor teachers, and members of our Professional Educator Advisory Board to determine district and student needs as they relate to our program offerings. , ,

-Section III.
+: Section III.
 Assessment Rates

-Assessment code - Assessment name Test Company Group Number taking tests Avg. scaled score Number passing tests Pass rate (%) State Average pass rate (%) State Average scaled score 133 -ART CONTENT KNOWLEDGE Evaluation Systems group of Pearson All program completers, 2007-08 1 133 -ART CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2006-07 5 133 -Art: Content Knowledge Praxis Educational Testing Service (ETS) All program completers, 2008-09 1 235 -BIOLOGY CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2006-07 3 235 -Biology: Content Knowledge Praxis Educational Testing Service (ETS) All program completers, 2008-09 4 245 -CHEMISTRY CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2006-07 1 245 -Chemistry: Content Knowledge Praxis Educational Testing Service (ETS) All program completers, 2008-09 1 571 -EARTH SCIENCE CONTENT KNOWLEDGE Evaluation Systems group of Pearson All program completers, 2007-08 1 353 -EDUC.
-EXCEPTIONAL STUDENTS: CK Evaluation Systems group of Pearson All program completers, 2007-08 3 014 -ELEMENTARY ED CONTENT KNOWLEDGE 19 19 100
+Assessment code - Assessment name Test Company Group Number taking tests Avg. scaled score Number passing tests Pass rate (%) State Average pass rate (%) State Average scaled score 133 -ART: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2009-10 2 133 -ART: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2008-09 3 133 -ART: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, combined 3 academic years 5 50 -BILINGUAL EDUCATION Evaluation Systems group of Pearson All program completers, 2010-11 1 50 -BILINGUAL EDUCATION Evaluation Systems group of Pearson All program completers, combined 3 academic years 1 1.1.1 22 -BIOLOGY Evaluation Systems group of Pearson Other enrolled students 5 22 -BIOLOGY Evaluation Systems group of Pearson All program completers, 2010-11 1 22 -BIOLOGY Evaluation Systems group of Pearson All program completers, combined 3 academic years 1 235 -BIOLOGY: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2009-10 1 235 -BIOLOGY: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2008-09 4 235 -BIOLOGY: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, combined 3 academic years 5 23 -CHEMISTRY Evaluation Systems group of Pearson Other enrolled students 2 245 -CHEMISTRY: CONTENT KNOWLEDGE Educational Testing Service (ETS) All program completers, 2008-09 I